socallinuxexpo/scale-av-web/README.md

  - bookmark [scale-av minimalist webpage](http://scale-av.github.io/scale-av-web/).
 Please also bookmark the minimalist webpage.
 We will be posting more information as we figure out logistical and technical issues.
  - sign up for the [scale-av mailing list](https://lists.linuxfests.org/cgi-bin/mailman/listinfo/scale-av).
 That is where A/V-related discussions occur and where announcements will be made.

+If you want to edit the webpage, it is on the gh-pages branch.
+It can be edited on the GitHub website or by cloning and editing the text files.
+The website is written in Markdown.
+As long as each file starts with the boilerplate below, GitHub will render the Markdown as HTML.
+Otherwise, it will be rendered as is.
+You may also create HTML pages and link to them.

+---
+title: <your title>
+---